-As at August tests have been carried out on 45 male Lumsdens, plus one non-Lumsden surname.
+As at 25 May 2022 tests have been carried out on 57 male Lumsdens, plus eleven non-Lumsden surname.
 The results so far fall into four groups with a total of seven sub-groups.
-Three haplogroups have been identified, I1a, R1b1 and R1b1b2, with twenty-two members in the R1b1 haplogroup, ten in the sub-group R1b1b2 and seven in the I1a haplogroup.
-Seven results have been received from Lumsdens who, at present, do not match the other groups or with each other.
+Three haplogroups have been identified, I - M325, R - P25 and R- M269.
+Results have been received from Lumsdens and non-Lumsdens who, at present, do not match the other groups or with each other.
 These will be included as a separate group 3 until further evidence emerges.

 Kits 96922 and 80086 have a common ancestor in Captain William Lumsdaine of Innergellie (1792-1830) and have an identical 25 marker match to one another.

 Kits 72159, 72828 and 102419 are also descended from Gilbert Lumsden and are members of the Aberdeenshire Lumsdens.

 They have a common ancestor in Hary Lumsden of Pitcaple (1753-1833) and 72159 has an identical 25 marker match to 96922 and 80086.
 72828 and 102419 differ by only the one same marker from the other three members of this group.

 Group 1b - Haplogroup R - P25

 The Members of this group have no proven record of a descent from the historic Lumsdens but the DNA results show a close genetic relationship.